-In his letter to the church in Rome, Paul quotes an astonishing statement from the Psalms: “There is no one who understands, no one who seeks God” (Romans 3:11).
+In his letter to the church in Rome, Paul quotes an astonishing statement from the Psalms: “There is no one who understands; there is no one who seeks God” (Romans 3:11).
 How can Paul, and David before him, make such a sweeping declaration?
 Of all who have ever lived, not even one person has really sought after God?
 There’s no question that billions of people have sought after a god, but they have not always sought after the true God.

-This fact ties directly to Adam and Eve’s sin through Satan’s deception.
+This fact ties directly to Adam and Eve’s sin prompted by Satan’s deception.
 Throughout the history of mankind, the treachery promulgated by Satan has been so thorough that the natural man can perceive only bits and pieces of the real truth about God.
 As a result, our conceptions about God are blurred.
 It’s only when God chooses to reveal Himself to us that the pieces begin to fall together as our eyes are opened to truth.
 Then, truly seeking God becomes possible.

-Jesus tells us in John 17:3, “Now this is eternal life: that they may know you, the only true God, and Jesus Christ, whom you have sent.”
+Jesus tells us in John 17:3, “Now this is eternal life: that they know you, the only true God, and Jesus Christ, whom you have sent.”
 Here Jesus is telling us that our continuing to seek God, desiring to know Him more, is the essence of true life, eternal life.
 The most important thoughts our minds can entertain are thoughts of God, because they will determine the quality and direction of life.
 Seeking God, then, is an ongoing responsibility and privilege for all Christians.

-Second Chronicles 15:2–4 was written over two thousand years ago to a people like us: “He [Azariah, the prophet] went out to meet Asa and said to him, ‘Listen to me, Asa and all Judah and Benjamin.
+Second Chronicles 15:2–4 is instructive for us.
+This passage was written over two thousand years ago to a people like us: “[Azariah the prophet] went out to meet Asa and said to him, ‘Listen to me, Asa and all Judah and Benjamin.
 The LORD is with you when you are with him.
 If you seek him, he will be found by you, but if you forsake him, he will forsake you.
 For a long time Israel was without the true God, without a priest to teach and without the law.
 But in their distress they turned to the LORD, the God of Israel, and sought him, and he was found by them.’”

-“You will seek me and find me when you seek me with all your heart.”
-(Jeremiah 29:13)
+“You will seek me and find me when you seek me with all your heart” (Jeremiah 29:13).